Alex313031/gn-xp/docs/reference.md

       When set specifies the minimum required version of Ninja.
 The default required version is 1.7.2.
 Specifying a higher version might enable the use of some of newer features that can make the build more efficient.

+  add_rlib_link_libraries [optional]
+      A boolean flag, which if set, allows GN to add all linked libraries required to build a Rust rlib artifact to the Ninja action command used to generate it.
+This is required by build systems that need to process the command to find all its input files.
+Defaults to true.
 ```

 #### **Example .gn file contents**